LBCrion/sfwbar/doc/sfwbar.rst

 Actions
 -------
-Actions can be attached to mouse click and scroll events for any widget or attached to menu items.
-Some actions don't take any parameters, others require a parameter.
+Actions can be attached to click and scroll events for any widget or to items within a menu.
+Actions can be conditional on a state of a window they refer to and some actions may require a prameter.
+Conditions are specified in square brackets prior to the action i.e. ``[Minimized]`` and can be inverted using ``!`` or joined using ``|`` i.e. ``[!Minimized | Focused]``.
+All conditions on the list must be satisfied.
 Parameters are specified as strings immediately following the relevant action.
 I.e. ``Menu "WindowOps"``.
 Some actions apply to a window, if the action is attached to taskbar button, the action will be applied to a window referenced by the button, otherwise, it will apply to the currently focused window.
 The following action types are supported:

 Config <string>
   Process a snippet of configuration file.
 This action permits changing the